rahulpatel008/JavaScript2025/Interview Questions & Answers/ES5 and ES6 Interview Questions and Answers.md

 # ES5 and ES6 Interview Questions and Answers

 A comprehensive list of frequently asked interview questions and answers about ES5 and ES6 JavaScript features.
+Ideal for frontend developers preparing for interviews or reviewing core JavaScript concepts.

 ---